European Union: The CSDDD reporting rules

 Introduction

-In addition to behavioral obligations regarding due diligence on environmental and human rights (see a deep dive on those here), as well as climate change-related obligations (see a deep dive on those here), the CS3D also enshrines a number of new reporting obligations.
+In addition to behavioral obligations regarding due diligence on environmental and human rights (see a deep dive on those here), as well as climate change-related obligations (see a deep dive on those here), the CSDDD also enshrines a number of new reporting obligations.

-Reporting Duties
+Reporting duties

-Other than the formalities above, the CS3D provides no clarity on the information and level of detail that should be included in the CS3D report.
-The European Commission must issue delegated act(s) clarifying the specific content and criteria for the CS3D report by March 2027, including how businesses are expected to describe (i) their due diligence policies and processes, (ii) the identified potential and actual adverse impacts, (iii) the measures taken to address these impacts and (iv) a transition plan for combating climate change.
-A description of this information is already required for businesses in scope of the CSRD, and it is possible that the European Commission leverages the CSRD requirements for the CS3D.
+Other than the formalities listed above, the CSDDD provides no clarity on the information and level of detail that should be included in the CSDDD report.
+The European Commission must issue a delegated act (or acts) clarifying the specific content and criteria for the CSDDD report by March 2027, including how businesses are expected to describe: (i) their due diligence policies and processes; (ii) the identified potential and actual adverse impacts; (iii) the measures taken to address these impacts; and (iv) a transition plan for combating climate change.
+A description of this information is already required for businesses falling within the scope of the Corporate Sustainability Reporting Directive ("CSRD"), and it is possible that the European Commission will leverage the CSRD requirements for the CSDDD.

 As under the CSRD, the reporting requirements will not prejudice the protection of trade secrets under the Trade Secrets Directive.

-Exemption from Reporting Duties
+Exemption from reporting duties

 1. Businesses with a franchising or licensing business model

-For non-EU businesses with a franchising or licensing business model, the possibility of falling under the CS3D but not under the CSRD is higher since the financial thresholds under the CS3D (EUR 22.5 million in royalties and EUR 80 million net worldwide turnover) are not significantly high when compared to the CSRD6.
-Furthermore, EU presence is not required (as is the case for the CSRD).
+For non-EU businesses with a franchising or licensing business model, the possibility of falling under the CSDDD but not under the CSRD is higher since the financial thresholds under the CSDDD (EUR 22.5 million in royalties and EUR 80 million net worldwide turnover) are not significantly high when compared to the CSRD.Furthermore, presence in the EU is not required (as is the case for the CSRD).

-Timeline for Reporting Duties
+Timeline for reporting duties

 1 Corporate Sustainability Reporting Directive — Directive 2013/34/EU.